MrChristianL/Teleport-Systems-Challenge-L4/README.md

 ### Features
 - The `--cert` flag allows users to select which certificate they use to use when executing commands (for ease of testing)
+  - Example: `./bin/linux/jobctl --cert=admin start echo hello`

-- `status`, `stop`, and `stream` support funneling arguments from `start`, allowing users to avoid having to re-type the job ID when starting new jobs
+- `status`, and `stream` support funneling arguments from `start`, allowing users to avoid having to re-type the job ID when starting new jobs
+  - Example: `./bin/linux/jobctl start echo hi | ./bin/linux/jobctl status`

 ### Testing
 Test coverage: **N/A**